antonio-f/frequency_queries/README.md

-# frequency_queries
+# Frequency Queries
-Python solution to HackerRank's Frequency Queries problem
+Python solution to HackerRank's Frequency Queries problem using just a single Counter dictionary.